ktsn/capture-all/README.md

 * `url`: Web page URL which will be captured (required)
 * `target`: a selector for capturing element
 * `hidden`: an array of selector to hide matched elements from captured image
+* `remove`: an array of selector to remove matched elements from captured image
 * `viewport`: viewport size of browser

 `CaptureOptions` may have the following properties: